Down Payment Assistance

 But you may not need to save a huge down payment all by yourself.
 Many loan programs offer low and no down payment options, and you may also qualify for down payment assistance*.

-A down payment assistance program that can assist with down payment as well as closing costs might just be the best option, depending on your situation.
+A down payment assistance program that can assist with down payment as well as closing costs might just be the greatest option, depending on your situation.

 The VA offers this benefit to honor the service and enhance the lives of those who have served or are serving their country.
 The flexible VA mortgage loan guidelines make homeownership more attainable for active service members, vets and surviving spouses who might not qualify or who might not see loan terms as favorable with a Conventional loan.